Our Research

 Example: RECHARGEABLE Supercapacitor Tram

-(4) Data-driven modelling of composite materials
+(6) Data-driven or numerical optimisation of composite materials

 Research summary: